K2: Developing countries better able to protect and improve the environment with UK support

 Short Description

 The poorest people and countries in the world are often the most vulnerable and likely to be hardest hit by the degradation of natural environments.
 Climate change and the deterioration of natural environments are prime drivers of poverty, food insecurity and instability, and can trigger conflict and migration.
-This indicator will report outcomes of UK investment programmes into nature.
-These programmes include International Climate Finance, the Blue Planet Fund and other nature focussed programmes such as the Biodiversity Challenge Funds (for example, the Darwin Initiative and the Illegal Wildlife Challenge Fund); they support developing countries to protect and improve the environment, address illegal wildlife trade, mitigate and adapt to climate change and alleviate poverty.
+This indicator will report outcomes of the UK Official Development Assitance (ODA) investments and other UK investment programmes into climate and nature.
+These programmes include International Climate Finance contributions through the Blue Planet Fund and Biodiversity Challenge Funds, for example, which support developing countries to tackle biodiversity loss, mitigate and adapt to climate change and alleviate poverty.

 Readiness and links to data

-This indicator is not available in for reporting in 2024 in a finalised form.
-An interim indicator here is presented for the first time from the International Climate Finance (ICF) Results.
-The indicator K2a tracks the results across 15 different ICF Programmes, measuring the difference in area of ecosystem coverage where ecosystem loss has been avoided because of intervention.
+An interim indicator here is presented for the using data from the International Climate Finance (ICF) Results 2024.
+The indicator K2a tracks the results across 18 different ICF Programmes, measuring the difference in area of ecosystem coverage where ecosystem loss has been avoided because of intervention.
 It is listed under ICF Key Performance Indicator 8 within the ICF results.
 The indicator tracks the removal or reduction in pressures from sources including but not limited to logging, water extraction, mining, invasive species and pollution.
 A baseline measurement is made for the ecosystem, with a counterfactual modelled on what would occur in the absence of intervention.
 The programmes are assessed annually or at set milestones against the counterfactual to provide the total land area that has avoided ecosystem loss.
 This includes assessment of the condition of the habitat retained, to ensure it has been maintained in a functioning state and not degraded.

-Further development is needed to identify how to assess outcomes of UK overseas investment, building on existing and developing evaluation schemes for International Climate Finance, the Biodiversity Challenge Funds such as the Darwin Initiative, and other new programmes such as the Blue Planet Fund and the Biodiverse Landscape Fund.
+Further development is needed to identify how to assess outcomes of UK overseas investment, building on existing and developing evaluation schemes for International Climate Finance, including alignment with the portfolio monitoring, evaluation and learning approach for the Blue Planet Fund.
 This will aim to further align the indicator with the Kunming-Montreal Global Biodiversity Framework.

 Notes on indicator

 The indicators presented here as K2a and K2b are designed to track changes related to intervention from ICF programmes.
 These indicators are context-specific, therefore they do not capture either positive or negative impacts on the environment outside of the specific aims of the programmes.
 Consequently, external impacts ranging from deforestation and ecosystem loss, to reforestation or additional sustainable land management practices, will be present but not recorded within the indicator.
+In the case of the data presented in K2b, it does not capture the long-term benefits received from implementing sustainable land management practices, nor the quality of the implementation in terms of meeting sustainable standards.
 For observations of some of these impacts on the environment from UK consumption please see the K1 indicator.

 Indicator components